younix/ucspi/README.md

 ## sslc

-sslc is a legacy version of tlsc which just depends on plain old OpenSSL.
+*sslc* is a legacy version of tlsc which just depends on plain old OpenSSL.
 It just contains rudiment certificate checks.

+## httpc

+The http client is just a stub for testing.
+It needs to be rewritten.

 ## examples